SmaugSatou/Library-for-analyzing-graph-connectivity/README.md

 - **Algorithm:**
   If graph is oriented, function returns empty list.
 If not:

   First, it uses function search_component_connectivity to create list which represents all components of connectivity.
-Then goes through adjacency list, takes   point (then called note) and goes through its list where are points, connected to note.
-Then function removes point from note's list and removes note from point's list.
+Then goes through adjacency list, takes   point (then called node) and goes through its list where are points, connected to node.
+Then function removes point from node's list and removes node from point's list.
 Function search_component_connectivity is used again to new adjacency list.
-If amount of components of connectivity increases, this edge is bridge and appended to list of bridges if this bridge is not in list yet.
+If amount of components of connectivity increases, this edge is bridge and edge is appended to list of bridges if this bridge is not in list yet.

 ### orientation_check (Anton Deputat)
 - **Description:**